iArtorias/EldenRingStutterFix/README.md

 # Testing

 On my PC, the game didn't stutter in the first place so I haven't actually verified that this fix helps.
 In theory it should decrease certain kinds of stuttering in the same way that VKD3D/Proton does, but it won't necessarily improve performance otherwise.

-If it does work for you, please let me know [here](https://github.com/soupstream/EldenRingStutterFix/issues/4).

 For now, I logged some stats to make sure everything was working as intended.
 These were the stats after 15 minutes of playing: